Duration

 08:30 a.m. – Departure from Mexico City.
 We’ll leave the capital behind and head to the state of Morelos on a journey that blends spirituality, history, and colonial elegance.

-10:00 a.m. – Tepoztlán.
-Arrival in this Pueblo Mágico, surrounded by mountains and known for its mystical atmosphere and deep connection with nature.
+10:00 a.m. – Tepoztlan.
+Arrival in this "Pueblo Mágico" (Magical town), surrounded by mountains and known for its mystical atmosphere and deep connection with nature.
 You’ll have time to explore the artisan market, wander along cobbled streets, or enjoy a traditional local drink like tepache or pulque.
 The silhouette of the Tepozteco Hill, crowned by a small pre-Hispanic pyramid (not included in the visit), dominates the landscape.

-11:00 a.m. – Departure from Tepoztlán.
+11:00 a.m. – Departure from Tepoztlan.
 We’ll continue toward the capital of Morelos, a city known for its spring-like climate and rich history.

 11:45 a.m. – Cuernavaca.
-Arrival in the “City of Eternal Spring,” a favorite retreat since pre-Hispanic times.
+Arrival in the "City of Eternal Spring” a favorite retreat since pre-Hispanic times.
 You may visit the Palace of Cortés, one of the oldest colonial buildings in Mexico, and the Cuernavaca Cathedral, once part of a historic monastic complex.
-Free time for lunch and to enjoy its plazas, gardens, and blooming parks.

 03:00 p.m. – Departure from Cuernavaca.
 Our journey continues into the state of Guerrero, along mountain roads that lead us to a truly enchanting destination.

 04:30 p.m. – Taxco.
-Arrival in what is considered one of the most beautiful Pueblos Mágicos in Mexico.
+Arrival in what is considered one of the most beautiful "Pueblos Mágicos" in Mexico.
 This hillside town is famous for its colonial architecture, steep cobblestone streets, and silver craftsmanship.
 We’ll admire the breathtaking Santa Prisca Parish, a gem of New Spanish Baroque, and enjoy free time to stroll through the historic center, shop for silver, and soak in the bohemian ambiance of this mountain town.

 Note: On certain dates, due to high hotel occupancy, accommodation may take place in Chilpancingo.
 In such cases, we’ll depart from Taxco later in the afternoon.